rickmurdock/notes/ReactJS/ReactRouterPart1.md

 As you can see from our very first code snippet, we also imported the components from our other files in our list of import statements.

 These import statements allow us to utilize that component inside of our router (just as we could render them normally before a router).
 The second part of the route component is the `component={}` attribute.
 Passing in the name of the component (as we imported it to be) tells the router to render the component when the correct path is met as a URL.
-So when we have the URL `"example.com/page_one"` we expect our path to math the first `<Route>` component and display the `<PageOne>` component to the user.
+So when we have the URL `"example.com/page_one"` we expect our path to match the first `<Route>` component and display the `<PageOne>` component to the user.

 ## Inside Components